Skip to main content

 What are the main benefits of ETF share classes for investors?

 • Enhanced trading flexibility: Intraday liquidity allows investors to buy or sell ETF shares throughout the trading day.
-Daily holdings disclosure provides transparency, and access through multiple channels with no investment minimums.
+Daily holdings disclosure provides transparency, and investors can tap into funds in various ways with low investment minimums.

-• Tax efficiency for all shareholders: The ETF structure enables in-kind redemptions that can significantly reduce capital gains distributions for shareholders across all share classes of the fund.
+• Tax efficiency for all shareholders: The ETF structure enables in-kind redemptions, only available to large institutional investors through creation units, that can significantly reduce capital gains distributions for shareholders across all share classes of the fund.

-• Access to proven strategies: Established mutual funds with proven track records can be accessed through the modern ETF structure, combining familiar investment approaches with ETF benefits.
+• Access to established strategies: Mutual funds with established track records are now available through the modern ETF structure, combining familiar investment approaches with ETF benefits.

 How does the tax efficiency benefit work?